NSHE Fostering Success Initiative

 To accomplish the initiative’s objective of providing students who have experienced foster care with the support needed to flourish, it is important to identify and serve any student in that category, regardless of fee waiver eligibility.

 This is critical for the purposes of accurately tracking key data, increasing fee waiver utilization, and connecting students to resources/services.
-To this end, the NSHE foster youth ambassador worked with institutional presidents and registrars during the first half of 2020 to add a standardized foster care identification question to all NSHE applications for admission.
+To this end, the initiative worked with institutional presidents and registrars during the first half of 2020 to add a standardized foster care identification question to all NSHE applications for admission.

 The question was fully implemented by all 7 degree-granting NSHE institutions in time for the Fall 2021 admission cycle.
-The ambassador continually works with the institutions to identify and serve these students through targeted outreach efforts.
+The system-level employee continually works with the institutions to identify and serve these students through targeted outreach efforts.

 Systemwide Peer and Community Educator Position Established

+The initiative established the systemwide peer and community educator position—a part-time student leadership role with the initiative—in mid-2020.
+The role was intentionally designed to give new students the opportunity to apply each academic year—to allow multiple students to have the opportunity to hold the position, and to support students in moving onto other resume-building opportunities after 1-2 years of service.
 The initiative’s first peer and community educator began the role in August 2020, for the 2020-21 academic year.
-In line with national best practices that reiterate the importance of youth-informed and/or youth-led work when serving young people with experience in foster care, this student leadership role is an initiative cornerstone.
+In line with national best practices that reiterate the importance of youth-informed and/or youth-led work when serving young people with experience in foster care, this student leadership role has been an initiative cornerstone.

 COVID-19 Resources Allocated to NSHE Students With Experience in Foster Care

-In Summer 2020, the NSHE foster youth ambassador secured one-time approval, due to the onset of COVID-19, to reallocate system-level grant funds directly to NSHE students with foster care history.
-NSHE also partnered with Together We Rise to secure and execute their own Walter S. Johnson Foundation grant, specifically serving Nevada students who have experienced foster care through their COVID-19 Rapid Response program.
+In Summer 2020, the initiative secured one-time approval, due to the onset of COVID-19, to reallocate system-level grant funds directly to NSHE students with foster care histories.
+NSHE also partnered with Foster Love (formerly named Together We Rise) to secure and execute their own Walter S. Johnson Foundation grant, specifically serving Nevada students who have experienced foster care through their COVID-19 Rapid Response program.
 The partnership began in Fall 2020 and funding for unmet needs was disbursed through July 2021.

 Initiative Instagram Account Launched

-In Fall 2020, the NSHE foster youth ambassador and the 2020-21 peer and community educator launched an Instagram account for the initiative, expanding the online presence after establishing this website and Twitter account in mid-2019.
+In Fall 2020, the system-level employee and the 2020-21 peer and community educator launched an Instagram account for the initiative, expanding the online presence after establishing this website and X/Twitter account in mid-2019.

-In Fall 2020, the NSHE foster youth ambassador developed and widely disseminated a quick-reference financial aid overview and detailed FAFSA completion instructions for Nevada students with foster care history.
+In Fall 2020, the initiative developed and widely disseminated a quick-reference guide providing a financial aid overview and detailed FAFSA completion instructions for Nevada students with foster care histories.
+The guide is updated annually; and it is consistently disseminated and used in workshops/presentations.

 NSHE Hosts 2nd Annual NSHE Fostering Success Initiative Retreat